jaygajera17/Random-Script/README.md

 1. Create a fork.
 2. add your js file in  script.js , add html+css file keep outside.
 3. make card of your new tool in menu.html and give valid href of your newly added files
-4. make sure it will work
+4. make sure your new tool display and  work well
 5. update the readme by add your Topic
 6. send a pull request